Batman123n/Office-installation-script/README.md

   - Have fun!

 All versions of office come unactivated and you will need to have a licence to use them.
+File setup_office.exe is just renamed setup.exe from ODT (office deployment tool) and configs are custom.
 You can contect me on gmail darioturek4@gmail.com if you want any other version for me to include.
 Have a great day!